Frequently Asked Questions about Equipment

 Though lacking a reference, it is our belief that the CFL started allowing representatives from each team access to the game balls before the game for a period to prepare the balls.
 Preparation involves rubbing the balls with a damp towel or a brush supplied by the manufacturer Wilson in order to remove a slippery, waxy covering the balls ship with.
 Reader Gerry has confirmed this practice from a video on the BC Lions website, but we do not have a link.
 If you have a link to this or another source confirming this practice, please contact us.
 (We may have confused CFL practices with this article, or perhaps this has been mentioned on a broadcast in recent years.)

 If the current Wilson agreement is similar to past agreements (125 balls were provided per team in 1986), Wilson would supply each each with a number of footballs each year for free (most to be used as game balls).
 The CFL would also receive a number of Grey Cup balls for free, plus additional footballs at a discounted price.
 The current official Wilson CFL football retails for approximately $100.

-According to a recent media report, CFL players are charged for the footballs they keep or throw into the stands, however they may be repeating a long-held belief and did not confirm the current practice.
-As there is a limited amount of balls available, a deterrent is needed to keep the number of game balls from being depleted.
+According to a 2011 media report, CFL players are supposedly charged for the footballs they throw into the stands, however they may be repeating a long-held belief and did not confirm the current practice.
+As there is a limited amount of balls available, charging for balls was introduced as a deterrent to keep the number of game balls from being depleted.
 Since the balls are provided to the league at no or marginal cost, it is not to recoup costs or for profit.
-It is possible a team may pay for balls players keep for significant events, such as league or team records or balls given to family members, leaving only randomly thrown or kicked footballs charged to players, though those practices may have changed with the increase in the number of balls available for a game (increased from 7 balls to 12, and now potentially 12 balls per team).
+It is possible a team may provide for balls players keep for significant events, such as league or team records or balls given to family members, leaving only randomly thrown, kicked or delivered footballs charged to players, though those practices may have changed with the increase in the number of balls available for a game (increased from 7 balls to 12, and now potentially 12 balls per team).